sandesonk/LinuxServer/README.md

 <p align="center" width="100%"><img width="33%" src="images/nat.png"></p>

 This rule is an iptables rule which means it is not persistant should the service be interrupted.
 To make it persistant the command
-`sudo apt-get install iptables -persistant` should be used.
+`sudo apt-get install iptables-persistent` should be used.
 Once this rule has been added the firewall should be turned off and on again via: <br>
 `sudo ufw disable && sudo ufw enable` <br>

 The clients should now be able to access the internet!